-The spacebar logo appears to be unique that appears for when the keyboard is manufactured to celebrate various animals on the Chinese zodiac.
+The spacebar features a unique logo from the year when the keyboard was manufactured to celebrate various animals on the Chinese zodiac.
 Pictured is the YOTS variant or known as Year Of The Snake.
-The ducky comes with a replacement spacebar with no design if you don't like the snake version.
+The Ducky comes with a replacement spacebar with no design if you don't like the snake version.

 Con Text on the ABS Keycaps can fade

-The keycaps in the Ducky Shine are made from ABS (acrylonitrile butadiene styrene) so that backlighting is possible, however this material is known to quickly fade out after usage.
-To keep your keyboard looking in top notch condition, you may need to replace the keycaps periodically.
+The keycaps in the Ducky Shine are made from ABS (acrylonitrile butadiene styrene) so that backlighting is possible, however this material is known to quickly fade out after prolonged usage.
+To keep your keyboard looking like it's in top notch condition, you may need to replace the keycaps periodically.

-Con Keycaps error (in AZERTY at least), no contextual menu key
+Con Keycaps error (in AZERTY at least) and no contextual menu key

 Two little quirks in the layout:

-The < and > keys are inverted (not a huge deal, but a bit annoying for a high end keyboard)
+1) The < and > keys are inverted (not a huge deal, but a bit annoying for a high end keyboard);

 2) Even though most of the "interesting" special functions are on the right hand, they put the Fn key on the right, removing the contextual menu.
 Fortunately there is a duck key (for the right Windows key), which can be reprogrammed by creating a new driver.